 End Sexual Exploitation of Children in Kenya

-With our partner, Child Aid Organization Kenya, we are calling on the Kenyan government to declare zero tolerance of commercial sexual exploitation of children.
+Along with our partner, Child Aid Organization Kenya, we are calling on the Kenyan government to declare zero tolerance of commercial sexual exploitation of children.
 Sex offenders travel to Kenya specifically to exploit vulnerable children, and reports estimate more than 50,000 children are involved in commercial sexual exploitation.
-We have gathered over 150,000 signatures to ask the Kenyan Government to implement monitoring and enforcement against these crimes.
+We called on the airports authority to put up posters in Nairobi’s international airport to make clear this is a crime.
+We also successfully campaigned for the provision of specialist training to the Kenyan National Police to better protect children and improve prosecution rates for this crime, which was followed by the creation of the first child protection unit.
+We have gathered over 150,000 signatures asking the Kenyan Government to implement monitoring and enforcement against these crimes.
 Will you add your voice?

 Stop Violence Against Women in Argentina

-Our partner ELA called on the National Council of Women in Argentina to commit to release a plan to help identify and give assistance to victims of gender-based violence, like trafficking for sexual exploitation.
+Our partner Equipo Latinoamericano de Justicia y Género (ELA) called on the National Council of Women in Argentina to commit to release a plan to help identify and give assistance to victims of gender-based violence, including trafficking for sexual exploitation, after promised publication dates had been missed.
 This National Action Plan was eventually released in October 2015, allowing organizations like ELA to use the guidelines in their work.

 Mobile Trafficking Exhibit in US